seanpringle/goomwwm/goomwwm.md

 	Rules are not currently applied to transient windows (dialogs).

 -ruleset
-:	Begin loading a named set of rules (default: none).
+:	Define a group of rules to execute on all windows in the current tag when selected by menu (default: none).
+See **-runruleset**.

 	goomwwm -ruleset Name -rule ... -rule ... -ruleset Name2 -rule ...